 This article was originally posted on Hamilton Forward

-A file containing more information about the 1 Jarvis Street Proposal is available here.
+A file containing more information, documents, and renderings is available here.